 Finally, Great Lakes soil classifications were necessary for determining the soil drainage of areas within the basin.
 The Food and Agricultural Organization of the United Nations (FAO UN) created a world map of soil classifications titled the Harmonized World Soil Database.
 Soil data for the Great Lakes Basin collected is in raster format and is at 1 km resolution.

-Table 1 summarizes the variables used, their time period, and their source to model Phragmites habitats using Maxent modeling software.
+Table 1 in the Appendices summarizes the variables used, their time period, and their source to model Phragmites habitats using Maxent modeling software.

 Data Processing

-Elevation data was converted into a topography roughness variable and a soil drainage variable was created (using the FAO UN soil classifications) following the methods described in Mazur et al. (2014).
+Elevation data was converted into a topography roughness variable, and a soil drainage variable was created using the FAO UN soil classifications and following the methods described in Mazur et al. (2014).

 MERRA-2 temperature and GPCP v2.2 precipitation data were converted to monthly anomalies by subtracting the mean values for each month over a baseline period of 1981-1995 from each gridcell.
 Lake ice extent anomalies were similarly produced by subtracting the mean annual maximum extent value for the years 1981-1995 from annual maximum extents for each of the Great Lakes.